-People from overseas who have entered the UK and applied for asylum cannot claim housing benefit or council tax support.
+People from overseas who have entered the UK and applied for asylum cannot claim housing benefit or council tax reduction.
 However, you can claim if you have been granted refugee status or exceptional leave to remain in the UK or can satisfy the 'Habitual Residency Test' which is a test we must use sometimes, based on how long you have lived in the UK and on your future plans.

-If you are from one of the countries listed below, you can claim housing benefit or council tax support, unless the Home Office say that you are to leave the UK, or if you are not judged to be habitually resident.
+If you are from one of the countries listed below, you can claim housing benefit or council tax reduction, unless the Home Office say that you are to leave the UK, or if you are not judged to be habitually resident.

 European Economic Areas (EEA) countries and those with charters or conventions with EEA countries: